neoreuvenla/neoreuvenla/README.md

 ## MSc Computer Science Student || Data Science Bootcamp Graduate

-A former secondary English teacher attempting a career change
+*   :thought_balloon:  A former secondary English Language and Literature teacher undergoing a career change
 *   :earth_africa:  Based in the United Kingdom, with links to the US and Japan
+*   :mortar_board:  Universities of Southampton, Exeter, York
 *   :microscope:  Currently preparing a research proposal on the use of generative adversarial networks to preserve privacy in datasets
 *   :books:  Studying and experimenting with practical applications of Shamir's secret sharing